 - Chemical Contaminant: Substances not naturally found in food that may cause illness (acrylamide, benzene, dioxins, melamine, etc.)

 - Corrective Action: Procedures followed when a critical limit is not met

 - Hazard: Biological, chemical, or physical contaminant that is likely to cause illness or injury if not controlled

-- Monitor: To carry out a system of observations and measurements to judge whether a CCP is under control and to produce an accurate record for future use in verification
+- Monitor: Using a system of observations and measurements to judge whether a CCP is under control and producing an accurate record for future verification

 - Physical Contaminant: An extraneous object or foreign matter that may cause injury or illness (bone, string, hair, etc.)

 - TCS Food: Food that requires time and temperature control for safety

 A HACCP plan refers to a system that helps restaurant operators understand where and when food is at risk.
 By implementing your own HACCP plan, you can keep your employees accountable and prepared to handle food safely.
 And, more importantly, you’re protecting the end consumer from harmful biological, chemical, and physical contaminants.